-There are three jurisdictions within the UK, namely, England and Wales, Northern Ireland, and Scotland.
+There are three jurisdictions within the UK, namely England and Wales, Northern Ireland, and Scotland.
 There are no specialist patents courts in Northern Ireland or Scotland, although there are judges, advocates and lawyers with expertise in patents in these jurisdictions.
-The answers in this chapter address claims in England and Wales only.
-Patent infringement proceedings may be brought in the Patents Court (a division of the High Court) or the Intellectual Property Enterprise Court (IPEC), both of which are situated in London.
-The IPEC is intended primarily for smaller or simpler cases - its procedural rules are intended to make it a more accessible forum for small to medium-sized enterprises than the Patents Court.
-In the IPEC, the total costs recoverable by a successful party are capped at £50,000 for the final determination of liability, and at £25,000 for enquiries as to damages or accounts of profits, and there is a limit of £500,000 on the financial remedies available.
+The answers in this chapter therefore address claims in England and Wales only.
+Patent infringement proceedings in England and Wales may be brought in the Patents Court (part of the Business and Property Courts of the High Court of Justice) or the Intellectual Property Enterprise Court (IPEC), both of which are situated in London.
+The IPEC is intended primarily for smaller or simpler cases its procedural rules are intended to make it a more accessible forum for small to medium-sized enterprises than the Patents Court.
+In the IPEC, the total legal costs recoverable by a successful party are capped at £50,000 for the final determination of liability, and at £25,000 for enquiries as to damages or accounts of profits, and there is a limit of £500,000 on the financial remedies available.
 Proceedings in both the Patents Court and the IPEC are conducted before specialist patents judges.
-Infringement claims may, alternatively, be brought in the UK Intellectual Property Office (UKIPO), but only by agreement of the parties.
-Furthermore, injunctions are not available in the UKIPO; therefore, the jurisdiction is little used.
+Alternatively, infringement claims may be brought in the UK Intellectual Property Office (UKIPO), but since injunctions are not available, the jurisdiction is little used.